IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2b-wordcount.md

       ```

 1. Inspect the results.
-    After the pipeline completes, you can download the output by using the Swift API.
+    After the pipeline completes, you can download the output through the Object Storage OpenStack Swift for Bluemix web management page or by using the Swift CLI client.
 Each output file contains up to 50,000 lines.
-If the output goes beyond that limit, multiple output files are created.
+If the output goes beyond that limit, multiple output files are created.  you can download the output through the Object Storage OpenStack Swift for Bluemix web management page or by using the Swift CLI client

     ```
     $ swift download beam-container -p quickstart.out -D swift-output